bdickason/bdickason.com/index.md

 ---
-subtitle: 'Become a great Product Manager'
+title: 'Become a great Product Manager'
 name: 'home'
+description: 'From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.
+Simple improvements you can make to improve your day-to-day PM life.'
 layout: layouts/base.njk
 ---
 ## Become a great Product Manager